 - Melt 1 Tablespoon of olive oil in a large soup pot over medium-high eat.
 Add the onions and mushrooms and cook until the onions are a soft brown.

 - Reduce the heat to low and add the garlic.
 Cook for about 5 minutes.

-- Add the bay leaf, white wine, vegetable broth, black pepper, salt and apple cider vinegar and bring to a boil.
+- Add the bay leaf, white wine (or lemon juice), vegetable broth, black pepper, salt and apple cider vinegar and bring to a boil.
 Once it is brought to a boil reduce the heat to low and let it simmer for about 30 minutes up to 1 hour and add the coconut flour after 30 minutes then mix well before serving.
 Garnish with fresh parsley.

 |Amount Per Serving|